argoproj-labs/argocd-operator/docs/usage/deploy-to-different-namespaces.md

     The above described method assumes that the user has admin privileges on their cluster, which would allow them to apply labels to namespaces.

-Users that do not have permissions to label namespaces can follow an alternate method to achieve the same behavior by leveraging the `.spec.syncPolicy` field of an application.
+Alternatively, users can achieve the same behavior by leveraging the `.spec.syncPolicy` field of an application.
 SyncPolicy allows users to have a namespace created  with certain labels pre-configured at the time of application sync.
 Consider the following example Application:

 ```yaml
 apiVersion: argoproj.io/v1alpha1